Chiari malformation: Epidemiology

-Congenital Chiari I malformation, defined as tonsilar herniations of 3 to 5 mm or greater, was previously believed to be in the range of one per 1000 births, but is likely much higher.
+The incidence of congenital Chiari I malformation was previously believed to be in the range of one per 1000 births, but is likely much higher.
 Women are three times more likely than men to have a congenital Chiari malformation.
 Type II malformations are more prevalent in people of Celtic descent.
 A study using upright MRI found cerebellar tonsillar ectopia in 23% of adults with headache from motor-vehicle-accident head trauma.
 Upright MRI was more than twice as sensitive as standard MRI, likely because gravity affects cerebellar position.

 Cases of congenital Chiari malformation may be explained by evolutionary and genetic factors.
 Typically, an infant's brain weighs around 400g at birth and triples to 1100-1400g by age 11.
-At the same time the cranium triples in volume from 500 cm3 to 1500 cm3 to accommodate the growing brain.
+At the same time, the cranium triples in volume from 500 cm3 to 1500 cm3 to accommodate the growing brain.
 During human evolution, the skull underwent numerous changes to accommodate the growing brain.
-The evolutionary changes included increased size and shape of the skull, decreased basal angle and basicranial length.
-These modifications resulted in significant reduction of the size of the posterior fossa in modern humans.
+The evolutionary changes included increased size and shape of the skull, decreased basal angle, and basicranial length.
+These modifications resulted in a significant reduction of the size of the posterior fossa in modern humans.
 In normal adults, the posterior fossa comprises 27% of the total intracranial space, while in adults with Chiari Type I, it is only 21%.
 H. neanderthalensis had platycephalic (flattened) skulls.
 Some cases of Chiari are associated with platybasia (flattening of the skull base).